sunshine274/MS3-my_book_journal/README.md

         1. As a user, I want to easily understand how to use this book journal website.
         2. As a user, I want to be able to easily navigate throughout the site to realise different functionalities.
         3. As a user, I want to easily understand how to use this website to add books into different lists to organise my interested books.
+        4. As a user, I want to be able to search for a book.
+        5. As a user, I want to be able to browse existing books.

 *   ### Wireframes